byui-cse/cse251-course/week14/prove.md

 1. Go to the directory of the assignment.
 1. Type `python server.py` to start the server.
 1. Note if the server is very busy it might not reply with a 200 reply code or might return an empty JSON.
 You should handle these issues in your program.
+1. There are two API calls that you will be making to build your tree.
+The details are found in `functions.py`.

 While running, the server will display requests and replies from your assignment.
 It also displays the current number of active threads making requests and the maximum number of threads.